Madhogarh Fort, Haryana: History

+Attractions

+Among the numerous forts spread across Haryana, only very few are hill forts.
+The Madogarh Fort is among those few hill forts of Haryana, hence special.
+Surrounded by the protective rampart, the fort has a palace, a garrison building and a step well.
+The Madhogarh Palace Car Park inside the fort, in fort of the palace, is reachable by a motorable black-topped road which is 2.6 km from Madhogarh village's bus stop.

+The rampart is several meter high and it is built along the highest ridge line of the hill.
+It is made of stone masonry using the in-situ available stones.
+The rampart has a few feet high continuous parapet on top on the outward facing side of the rampart.
+There are several observation guard towers along the length of the rampart.

+The Madhogarh Palace is a several story high building, with a 2-story high gateway as the main entrance.

+The Madhogarh Garrison-cum-storage building is a large square-shaped ruined structure 50 m ariel distance northwest of the palace.
+It is accessible from the car park in front of the palace, via a 150 meter foot track running along the northern side of the palace.

+The Madhogarh Step Well, built as the main water supply for the fort, is dependent on the rain water harvesting.
+The step well has a ghat, i.e. flight of stairs, leading down to the water.
+The rampart begins on the western corner of the stepwell.
+The step well is approximate 100 m ariel distance west of the palace, it is reachable by a 100 m foot track which begins 100 meter before the palace off the left or western side of the motorable road going to the palace.

+The Madhogarh Ropeway and the Madhogarh Glass Bridge Skywalk are also planned.
+See also Ropeway s in India and Glass Bridge Skywalk in India.

 Architecture

-The fort is one of only a few hill forts in Haryana.
 The architecture is of Hindu Rajput origin.

 From the perspective of defence, it is hard to access fort and stairs were formed by cutting the rocks in the hills.
 It has two portions: an upper section on top of the hill, with a ruined main structure, and a smaller section just below the top of the hill.
 The fort is surrounded by a high and thick wall around the hill with several bastions.
 Below the sections of the fort, there is a water tank that still stands.
 The upper complex has a few chambers that appear to be connected to the water tank.

 Conservation and further development

 The Government of Haryana plans to develop an integrated tourist resort incorporating the Madhogarh fort.
 Both Mahendragarh fort and Madhogarh fort are being restored along the lines of Pinjore Gardens to develop them as the international tourist destination as part of Rewari-Narnaul-Mahendragarh-Madhogarh tourist circuit, and of the INR 100 crore an initial amount of INR 30 crore was already released for the Madhogarh fort in fy2018-19.